DS4PS/course-asu-paf-586-summer-2019/schedule.md

 * [Desouza, K. C., & Smith, K. L. (2014).
 Big data for social innovation.
 Stanford Social Innovation Review, 2014, 39-43.](https://ssir.org/articles/entry/big_data_for_social_innovation#)
 * Duhigg, C. (2016).
 Smarter faster better: The secrets of being productive.
 Random House. **CH8 pp 238-247, 252-267**

+*** { @unit = "July 9th", @title = "LAB 1: Models of Neighborhood Change", @assignment, @foldout }

+# Week 1 Lab

+This week's lab will introduce you to two data-driven models of neighborhood change.
+We will use this case study over the next six weeks to discuss things like data needs for predictive models.
+You will be required to think critically about the data used in the labs, but you will not be responsible for things like the advanced analytical models in the paper.
+I am approaching the labs with the assumption that you are likely to be a manager hiring an analyst, so you need a high-level understanding of the models in order to find someone for the task.

+Read the following chapter and paper:

+Market Value Analysis: A Data-Based Approach to Understanding Urban Housing Markets. pp 49-59 [ [PDF](https://github.com/DS4PS/paf-586-summer-2019/raw/master/Reading/MVA-DD-App-to-Strengthening-Neighborhoods.pdf) ]

+Delmelle, E. C. (2017).
+Differentiating pathways of neighborhood change in 50 US metropolitan areas.
+Environment and planning A, 49(10), 2402-2424. [ [PDF](https://github.com/DS4PS/paf-586-summer-2019/raw/master/Reading/differentiating-pathways-of-neighborhood-change.pdf) ]

+### We are interesting in understanding neighborhood change.
+How did each author identify coherent "neighborhoods" (or groups) in each model?
+Did they use the same data to create the groups?
+How do the descriptions of the groups differ?